cloud-awesome/cloudawesome-docs/docs/markdown-maker/index.md

 # Introduction

-`markdown-maker` is a lightweight library designed to help with creation/generation of markdown content, either in .md files or complex markdown strings.
+`markdown-maker` is a lightweight library designed to help with creation/generation of markdown content, either generating .md files or complex markdown strings that can be used in downstream logic.

 ## Example usage